raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 But what if there are an _infinite_ number of finite strings in the language?

-[^exercise]: To demonstrate that "If there are a finite number of strings in a language, there must be a finite state machine that recognizes that language," take any syntax for defining a finite state machine, such as a table.
+[^exercise]: To demonstrate that "If there are a finite number of strings in a language, there must be a DFA that recognizes that language," take any syntax for defining a DFA, such as a table.
 With a little thought, one can imagine an algorithm that takes as its input a finite list of acceptable strings, and generates the appropriate table.

-For some languages that have an infinite number of strings, we can still construct a finite state machine to recognize them.
-For example, here is a finite state machine that recognizes binary numbers:
+For some languages that have an infinite number of strings, we can still construct a deterministic finite automaton to recognize them.
+For example, here is a deterministic finite automaton that recognizes binary numbers:

 <div class="mermaid">
   graph TD